theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/report-columns-define.md

 **Report rows per data row**<br>
 Use this setting for ABAP reports, that return two or more "physical" rows to display a single "semantic" data row.
-This concatenates the physical rows into a single data row. <br>
+Enter the number of physical rows that represent a single data row. <br>
 Example: Report RIEQUI20

 ![Report_new_rows_per_data_row](/img/content/Report_new_rows_per_data_row.png){:class="img-responsive"}

 **Report width**<br>
-Use this setting in combination with **Report rows per data row**.
-Defines the length of each physical row.
+Use this setting in combination with **Report rows per data row**. **Report width** defines the length of each physical row. <br>
+The maximum width of extracted reports is limited to 1024 characters per row.